 That’s exactly what McCain did.
 He claimed it was because of the economic crisis, but he didn’t have any real involvement in negotiating the bailout.
 All he did was disrupt talks.
-He spent the bulk of his time in Washington making phone calls to House Republicans.
-He could have done that from the campaign trail.
+He spent the bulk of his time in

 And then he got involved with these shortsighted and ideologically-stubborn, right-wing House Republicans who helped sink the bill.
 So he suspends his campaign to rush back to Washington-his supporters arguing that he was going to use his leadership to push the bill through-and the dang thing fails anyway.
 No, it wasn’t his fault.
 But it was another boneheaded campaign gimmick from a boneheaded McCain.
 His campaign and supporters were so dumb, they were trying to claim credit before the bill passed.

 Political commentator Chris Matthews coined it perfectly.
 McCain pulled a “razzle-dazzle.”
 He did it when he tried to have the debates cancelled.
 The Republican Party pulls a razzle-dazzle every presidential campaign-some kind of stunt, a gimmick, a trick, a distraction-anything to turn an election upside down whenever the voters start paying too much attention to the issues.